Darrkhan/ArchLinux-Workflow/README.md

 ### System not booting correctly after installation

 > [!IMPORTANT]
-> Keep in mind that instead of doing the whole install back, if you didn't messed up the partition you can repair it by chrooting back inside the system.
+> Keep in mind that instead of reinstalling everything, if you didn't mess up the partition, you can repair it by chrooting back inside the system.

 To chroot back inside the system: